SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 ## Highest
+* Info panels control & spectator
 * Visual Weights in info panels
 * Auto font size for spectator datagrid to max possible while still fitting all information
 * Clicking in datagrid needs to change the selected lifter
-* Rack heights ned to be visable on the LifterInfoControl
+* Rack heights need to be visable on the LifterInfoControl
+* lifting order begin at 0 should begin at 1?

 ## High
 * Add button for exporting competitaion results inresults tab